roboll/helmfile/README.md

 releases:
 - name: somerelease
   needs:
-  - [TILLER_NAMESPACE/][NAMESPACE/]anotherelease
+  - [[KUBECONTEXT/]NAMESPACE/]anotherelease
 ```

-Be aware that you have to specify the namespace name if you configured one for the release(s).
+Be aware that you have to specify the kubecontext and namespace name if you configured one for the release(s).

 All the releases listed under `needs` are installed before(or deleted after) the release itself.